-In this context, a Council Directive laying down rules against tax avoidance practices that directly affect the functioning of the internal market (the Anti-Tax Avoidance Directive (2016/1164), or "A.T.A.D.") has been adopted.
-The main goal of the A.T.A.D. is to ensure a coordinated and coherent implementation at the E.U. level of some of the O.E.C.D.'s recommendations from the B.E.P.S.
+In this context, two Council Directives establishing rules to combat tax avoidance practices that directly affect the functioning of the internal market (the Anti-Tax Avoidance Directive (2016/1164), or "A.T.A.D.," and the Anti-Tax Avoidance Directive 2 (2017/952), or "A.T.A.D.
+2," together referred to as the "A.T.A.D.'s") have been adopted.
+The main goal of the A.T.A.D.'s is to ensure a coordinated and coherent implementation at the E.U. level of some of the O.E.C.D.'s recommendations from the B.E.P.S.
 Action Plan and of certain anti-tax avoidance measures which are not part of the B.E.P.S.
 Action Plan.
 The measures to be implemented by E.U.
 Member States are the following:

 - An interest deduction limitation rule

 - Exit taxation

 - A general anti-abuse rule

 - Controlled foreign corporation ("C.F.C.") legislation

-- Hybrid mismatch rules applicable to hybrids between E.U.
-Member States
+- Hybrid mismatch rules and reverse hybrid mismatch rules

-The implementation date is January 1, 2019, except for the exit taxation provision (January 1, 2020) and the interest deduction limitation provision (January 1, 2024, subject to certain conditions).
-Certain components of the implementation of the A.T.A.D. will require changes to currently existing corporate income tax rules, such as interest deduction limitations, but others will also require the introduction of completely new sets of regulations in many E.U.
+The implementation date is January 1, 2019, except for the exit taxation provision (January 1, 2020), the hybrid mismatch rules (January 1, 2020), the reverse hybrid mismatch rules (January 1, 2022) and the interest deduction limitation provision (in principle January 1, 2020, but extended to January 1, 2024, subject to certain conditions).
+Certain components of the implementation of the A.T.A.D.'s will require changes to currently existing corporate income tax rules, such as interest deduction limitations, but others will also require the introduction of completely new sets of regulations in many E.U.
 Member States, including Luxembourg, such as those governing C.F.C.'s and hybrid mismatches.
+It is therefore anticipated that the A.T.A.D.'s will have a substantial impact on structures relying on hybrid entities and instruments that are currently common practice (such as C.P.E.C.'s that do not lead to current taxation for the holder in its country of residence) and on the use of permanent establishments.